wing-cheng/COMP2511/OOP.md

 - No change in external behaviour
 - Test-driven
-- before u start refactoring, test cases should be ready
+- test cases should be ready before refactoring

 # Common Bad Codes Smells